GalanAl/vPIR-openFHE/README.md

     - make -j
     - make install (or cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr . && make all install)

-## Test the code
-- Test the code:
+## Clone this rep

-    - go in the openfhe-development repository
+- Go in the openfhe-development repository
+- Clone this rep
+- cd vPIR-openFHE
-    - mkdir "rep_for_test"
+- mkdir build
-    - cp CMakeLists.User.txt rep_for_test/CmakeLists.txt
-    - add the line "add_executable( test_OPENFHE test_OPENFHE.cpp )" in the CMakeLists.txt file
+- cd build
+- cmake ..
-    -
+- make

+## Run the program

+-./test_OPENFHE.cpp X
+- X is the number of cut for the query